DavidVorick/CodeCommit/src/context_builder/UserSpecification.md

 logged as 'codebase.txt' in the logs.

 Note that it must be strictly enforced the preprocessing LLM cannot request any file that appears in the .gitignore.
+The LLM is also not allowed to request any files in the app-data, agent-config, and agent-state folders.
 The parser closely checks that those files have not been requested and will not be included in the codebase.

+When logging, the context_builder will use the identifer that is provided by the caller.